 The first component of the result pair is a metaterm of sort Term.
 To convert this term into a term of sort FModule is now straightforward.
 As already mentioned, we first have to extract from the term the module's signature.
-For this, we can use an equationally defined function that goes along the term metarepresenting the premodule looking for sort and operator declarations; these are obtained by means of auxiliary operations extractSorts and extractOpDecls, respectively.
+For this, we can use an equationally defined function that goes along the term metarepresenting the premodule looking for sort, operator, and importation declarations.
+A homonymous function is used to recursively handle each declaration and add it to the module carried along as second argument.
 Notice that the operation extractSignature is partial, because it is not well defined for metaterms of sort Term that do not metarepresent terms of sort PreModule in MINI-MAUDE-SYNTAX.

 '''

 op extractSignature : Term ~> FModule .

+op extractSignature : Term FModule ~> FModule .

 '''